 It is so hard just to pick one book from the Harry Potter series, so I pick all seven books!
 The Harry Potter series has taught me so much about facing my fears and being loyal to others.
 The series in itself is not just about Harry Potter but about the unlikely people who are the true heroes of the story.
 Without Harry’s loyal and true friends, Voldemort would have conquered the wizarding world and Harry Potter would be no more.
-This series made me realize how important love, friendship, and loyalty is and how precious our relationships to others are.
+This series made me realize how important love, friendship, and loyalty are and how precious our relationships with others are.

 This series has always been a security blanket for me, especially in middle school.
 I was bullied often and whenever I felt alone or sad, I knew I could pick up any Harry Potter novel and be transported to Hogwarts.
-In a way Harry Potter protected me from those bullies and rough middle school days.
+In a way, Harry Potter protected me from those bullies and rough middle school days.

 I will always be a Harry Potter fan.
 I will always be a Hufflepuff.
 Hogwarts will always be my home.
 And Harry Potter will always stay with me.

 Who doesn’t love drinking, parties, and jazz?
 Most have read The Great Gatsby as a required curriculum.
 That didn’t stop me from buying a personal copy, nor from reading it over and over again.
 The novel is set in the peak of the Roaring ’20s when stocks were high and morals were low.
 On the surface, the story speaks of a man caught between two worlds, Gatsby.
 Born into poverty, Gatsby is driven to work for a better life when he falls in love with a rich girl.
 It seems like a love story.
 But if you delve deeper, The Great Gatsby becomes an allegory for the American Dream.